QwertyHJKL1234/crowdstrike-fixer/README.md

 # Directions:

+- Clone this repo using ```git clone``` or click the green "Code" button above and "Download as ZIP"

+- Place this on a USB stick or some other storage medium to plug into an affected computer

 - Reboot BSOD-affected computer into safe mode

-- Run the Run.lnk file, or run Fix.bat as administrator.
+- Run the Run.lnk file, (or run Fix.bat as administrator)

 - Reboot the computer.